aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/page-manipulation/add-page-to-xps-document/_index.md

 ---
-title: Add Page to XPS Document – add page to xps with Aspose.Page for .NET
+title: Insert a New Page into XPS Document using Aspose.Page for .NET
 linktitle: Add Page to XPS Document
 second_title: Aspose.Page .NET API
 description: Learn how to add page to XPS documents in .NET using Aspose.Page.
 Follow this step‑by‑step guide for seamless integration.